Postmodernist Visual Artists

 Smithson, Robert (1938-73)

-Immensely influential minimalist sculptor, installation artist and champion of land art, notably earthworks.
-His postmodernist artworks (drawings, photographs, sculptures) continue to be exhibited worldwide.
+Immensely influential installation artist and champion of land art, notably earthworks.
+His postmodernist artworks (drawings, photos, sculptures) continue to be exhibited worldwide.

 Starling, Simon (b.1967)